henkjannl/DesigningHousingsInFreeCAD/README.md

 # Modifying the Housing Design

 An aspect to consider within this approach is that it is no longer possible to make changes to **Housing top** and **Housing bottom** using the part design workbench.
 Nonetheless, modifications can still be efficiently executed on the three original bodies.
-However, the decision-making process gains significance concerning which specific body to target for the intended alteration.
+However, it is vital to make the right decision concerning which specific body to target for the modification.
 This will be demonstrated in the next example, where we will add a feature to accomodate a power cable to the **Housing** body.

 **1. Making Housing the active component**